daisvke/ft_malcolm/README.md

 -v: verbose

 ## Additional functionalities

 * Checks for root privileges when launched
 * Displays the hostname for the source and the target
-* Displays information about all received random ARP request packets while the verbose mode is on
+* While the verbose mode is on, it displays information about all received random ARP request packets